esadsen/django-MarketProject/README.md

 # My Django Market Website

-A web application of a marketplace website with Django that allows users to register and login, buy items and send message to sellers, present their own items, update and delete them.
+●	A web application of a shopping website that allows users to buy and sell items, update and delete their own items and contact with the item’s sellers

 ## Prerequisites